 Nurse applicants to the Master's degree must have completed a Bachelor's degree in nursing (minimum 66 university credits, including 12 credits in the biological sciences) with a minimum GPA of 3.0 on a scale of 4.0.comparable to that offered at the McGill Ingram School of Nursing.
 Experience in nursing is suggested.
 An introductory statistics course (3 credits) is required prior to admission to the program.

-International applicants who have been licensed in another country must have worked as a registerd nurse in North America for at least one year, which will provide them with the necessary knowledge of the health care system required for advanced nursing studies.
+International applicants who have been licensed in another country must have worked as a registered nurse in the United States or Canada for at least one year, which will provide them with the necessary knowledge of the health care system required for advanced nursing studies.

 All nurse applicants are expected to hold current registration in the province or country from which they come.
 Nurses who are not licensed in Quebec must obtain a special authorization for graduate nurse students from the Order of Nurses of Quebec/Ordre des infirmières et infirmiers du Québec.